 3) Free: The Future Of A Radical Price

 What makes this book stand out is the fact that it forces entrepreneurs to take an objective look at how they are pricing their products.
-Chris Anderson says the word ‘free’ is capitalised and ask us if we can really stick to a monetisation model of only providing services to the paying customers in an era of free distribution of commodities.
+Chris Anderson says the word ‘free’ is capitalized and ask us if we can really stick to a monetisation model of only providing services to the paying customers in an era of free distribution of commodities.

-Not only this, but it also explores the typical Freemium model which is generally used as a bait to lure customers in the first stage and subsequently press additional charges on them for proceeding to further stages.
+Not only this, but it also explores the typical Freemium model which is generally used as bait to lure customers in the first stage and subsequently press additional charges on them for proceeding to further stages.